filipstrand/mflux/README.md

 However, if we were to import a fixed instance of this latent array saved from the Diffusers implementation, then MFLUX will produce an identical image to the Diffusers implementation (assuming a fixed prompt and using the default parameter settings in the Diffusers setup).

-The images-pairs below illustrate this equivalence.
+The images below illustrate this equivalence.
-In these both cases the Schnell model was run for 2 time steps, the Diffusers implementation ran in CPU mode.
+In all cases the Schnell model was run for 2 time steps.
+The Diffusers implementation ran in CPU mode.
 The precision for MFLUX can be set in the [Config](src/flux_1_schnell/config/config.py) class.
 There is typically a noticeable but very small difference in the final image when switching between 16bit and 32bit precision.